AllamGowriSankar0001/React-Learning-Path/1.Basics/2.Setting-up-app/README.md

 # React Project Setup Guide

-This README explains how to create a React project using the older method (CRA) and the modern method (Vite), including folder structure and npm scripts.

----
+So you want to start a React project?
+There are two main ways to do it these days - the older way (Create React App) and the modern way (Vite).
+Let me explain both.

-## 1️⃣ Older Way: Create React App (CRA)
+## The older way: Create React App (CRA)

-**Steps:**
+This used to be the standard way to create React projects.
+Here's how it works:

 ```bash
 npx create-react-app my-app